abg-dev/csv2kanboard/README.md

 - **Mandatory fields:**
 - project_id: If not provided, row will be skipped
 - title: If not provided, row will be skipped
+- *[tips: These can be used to ignore a line.
+For example you want to skip certain lines (used as section identifier or header), set either of them blank.]*
 - **Optional field values:**
 - description: Can contain markdown syntax
 - color_id: yellow, blue, green, purple, red, orange and grey.
 Default yellow. **Anything else will create task with white background.
 But later you can always change it**
 - owner_id: Numeric owner id.
 Default unassigned
 - column_id: Numeric column id.
 Defaults to first column on board.
 If column id does not belong to this project, **task is not created and no error is shown**
+- category_id: Numeric category id
+- Blank lines are ignored.

  ## Troubleshooting tips